amorinocodes/DECO2017-Blog---Amorino/posts/conclusion.md

   - Accessibility
 ---

-and That's all folks!
+And That's all folks!
 Advanced Web Design has come to an end and while I am pleased to now be entering a break I will miss this class and all the things we did!
 Here is my final reflection on SEAblings and how we went!

 ## Performance